jadecobra/python_tdd_exercises/DICTIONARIES.md

         )
     ```
     the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md)
-- we update the test to make it pass
+- update the test to make it pass
     ```python
     def test_listing_dictionary_keys(self):
         a_dictionary = {